 Adverse Action Letter

-Use when the decision is final not to hire, based in whole or part due to the information contained in the report, you are required to provide oral, written or electronic notice of the adverse action to the consumer.
+This letter should be used when the decision is final not to hire, based in whole or part due to the information contained in the report.
+You are required to provide oral, written or electronic notice of the adverse action to the consumer.
 It is best to provide in writing.

 Notice and Authorization Specific to California Civil Code and Summary of Rights for California